avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

 why this number?
 I think the whole point was to get a random boolean.
 We could try just replacing this with rand()%2.

 as for condition s3, it's very clear what this does.
-This is just a way to draw the right wall.
+This is just a way to draw the bottom wall. we can confirm this by removing this condition.